plokhotnyuk/rtree2d/README.md

 [![apply](docs/apply-overlap-5.png)](docs/apply-overlap-5.png)

-`searchByPoint` benchmarks test requests that search entries with intersects with the specified point.
+The `searchByPoint` benchmark test requests that search entries with intersects with the specified point.

 No overlapping of entries (`overlap` = 0.1):